openhab/openhab1-addons/bundles/binding/org.openhab.binding.mailcontrol/README.md

 ## Binding Configuration

-This binding must be configured in `services/mailcontrol.cfg`.
+This binding can be configured in `services/mailcontrol.cfg`.

 Example of configuration properties for the Message Control binding: